AyaAshrafSABER/EmployeesManagementSoftware/README.md

 > **Notes**

 > Although the app is still under development, it already shows basic options and simple design.
 We are looking forword to receiving any
-> suggestions or notes (regarding any aspect in the app) as they help as to produce applications of better quality.
+> suggestions or notes (regarding any aspect in the app) as they help us to produce applications of better quality.